Jesus0204/parallel-image/README.md

 };
 ```

-Now in the controller file, after the image is uploaded, the image is separated into parts based on the user's choice.
+Now in the ```images.controller.js``` file, after the image is uploaded, the image is separated into parts based on the user's choice.
 After that, the ```createWorker``` function is called, which receives the pixels and the type of processing.
 The function creates a new thread in the thread pool and runs the previous code.
 Here is the function:
 ```Javascript
 function createWorker(pixels, type) {
     return piscina.run({